MultiSafepay/docs/content/payments/features/tokenization/_index.md

     - /tools/tokenization/tokenization-available-for-plugins/
 ---

-Tokenization is substituting sensitive customer payment details with a non-sensitive token to reduce risk.
-For example, a unique recurring ID is created to replace credit card details, which is encrypted as a unique string of numbers that is automatically issued in real-time.
-The token is used online in approved environments to complete the payment.

-Customers can then complete payments in one step by selecting the stored token in their account.
-Customers may have multiple tokens.

-Tokenization is mainly used for credit card, recurring, and subscription payments, but is also available for bank payment methods.
+With tokenization, MultiSafepay encrypts a customer's sensitive payment details as a secure, non-sensitive token.
+The customer can then select a token at checkout to make subsequent payments faster and easier.

+**Benefits**

+- Subsequent payments are exempt from [SCA and 2FA](/payment-regulations/sca/).
+- MultiSafepay assumes responsibility for compliant storage of payment details.
+- Customers can store multiple tokens.

+**Uses**

+- Easily manage recurring payments and subscriptions.
+- Payment details can autofill at checkout.

 {{< details title="Supported payment methods" >}}

+- American Express
+- iDEAL
-- Visa
+- Maestro
 - Mastercard
-- Maestro
-- Amex
-- iDEAL
+- SEPA Direct Debit
 - Sofort
-- Direct debit
+- Visa

 {{< /details >}}